Where Do Amish People Live?

 Pennsylvania has the largest population of Amish people, estimated at more than 81,000 in 2020 according to “Amish Population, 2020.”
 (Young Center for Anabaptist and Pietist Studies, Elizabethtown College.)
 In fact, Lancaster County, Pennsylvania, is home to approximately 30,000 Amish and their presence is a significant draw for tourism.
 Chester, York, Belleville, and Mifflin counties are also home to Amish communities.

 The Amish have also have increasingly settled in Ohio, most notably in Holmes County.
-Mississippi, North Carolina and Virginia have also experienced a large increase in Amish settlements.
+Mississippi, North Carolina, and Virginia have also experienced a large increase in Amish settlements.

 Are There Different Kinds of Amish?